jiang-yi-siphty/YiJiangProfile/JIANG Yi Resume.md

 ###FloatingButton
 Github: [https://github.com/jiang-yi-siphty/FloatingButton](https://github.com/jiang-yi-siphty/FloatingButton)

-The Floating Button is a damo project to make a global floating button cross all views.
-It doesn't use any package managerment tool, like cocoapods, in this repo.
-You don't need to install pods before build the project.
+The Floating Button is a demo project to make a global floating button cross all views.
+It doesn't use any package management tool, like cocoapods, in this repo.
+You don't need to install pods before building the project.
 Just double click FloatingButton.xcodeproj in the folder to open the project automatically. :)

 ###SSTableView
 Github: [https://github.com/jiang-yi-siphty/SSTableView](https://github.com/jiang-yi-siphty/SSTableView)

 The SSTableView is a TableView build by a scroll view and a stack view.
-The most common APIs are samilar with UITableView.
-In the SSTableView, developer can embed a ViewController in to SSTableViewCell which is impossible in dynamic UITableViewCell.
-Which means it can help developer to reuse exsiting ViewControllers in the TableViewCell.
+The most common APIs are similar to UITableView.
+In the SSTableView, the developer can embed a ViewController into SSTableViewCell which is impossible in dynamic UITableViewCell.
+Which means it can help the developer to reuse existing ViewControllers in the TableViewCell.

 ##Career Experience